Mary J. Szczepanski "Never Give Up" MS Scholarship Foundation

 The Mary J. Szczepanski "Never Give Up" MS Scholarship Foundation has built its own reputation of community awareness, education in the high schools and colleges, raising funds for Multiple Sclerosis and being recognized as the most imaginative program anywhere on earth by educators, schools, parents, students and businesses.
 The Szczepanski MS Scholarship Foundation was honored in 2002 with a Bronze Achievement Award for raising over $3,000.00 for MS.

-Our twenty-eight scholarship recipients have attended the University of Michigan, Michigan State, Central Michigan, Ferris State, Western Michigan, Grand Valley State, Cedarville University, Oakland University, Oakland Community College, University of Maryland, Northeastern University in Boston, Angelo State University, University of Arizona, Hope College, Olivet College, Aquinas College, Catawba College and Grand Rapids Community College.
+Our twenty-nine scholarship recipients have attended the University of Michigan, Michigan State, Central Michigan, Ferris State, Western Michigan, Grand Valley State, Cedarville University, Oakland University, Portland State University, Oakland Community College, University of Maryland, Northeastern University in Boston, Angelo State University, University of Arizona, Portland State University, Hope College, Olivet College, Aquinas College, Catawba College and Grand Rapids Community College.

 Our Michigan high school program